charlax/Python-Documentation-Kindle/README.md

 ### Modified version of Sphinx

-Context: the Kindle uses a proprietary format `.azw`., based on MOBI, another format designed by Mobipocket.
-This French company was bought by Amazon.com in 2005.
+Context: the Kindle uses a proprietary format `.azw`.
+It is based on MOBI, another format designed by Mobipocket.
+This French company was acquired by Amazon.com in 2005.

 I added a MOBI builder to Sphinx, based on the ePub one.
-There are scarce documentation about the MOBI format: this is the reason why I used KindleGen to convert the ePub to a MOBI ebook.
+Since there are scarce documentation about the MOBI format, I used KindleGen to convert the generated ePub to a MOBI ebook.

-Here's what I changed to Sphinx:
+Here's what I changed to [Sphinx](https://bitbucket.org/charlax/sphinx):

 * Added guide section to `content.opf` (required by Amazon to set the first content shown and the TOC file)
 * Removed `@font-face` in the CSS (not supported by the MOBI format)